j46-txt/pomodorocycle/README.md

 PomodoroCycle was developed as a personal project to explore front-end development while building a practical tool for everyday study sessions.

-The project emphasizes simplicity, local-first data storage and an interface that remains lightweight and distraction-free, allowing users to focus on studying instead of managing the application.
+The project emphasizes simplicity, local-first data storage and a lightweight and gamified interface, in addition to features that allow complete control over the timer.